m-milde/design-tokens-manager/DTMC/README.md

 - **Groups Not Loading**: Check that JSON file contains groups array and node references are valid
 - **Canvas Position Not Restored**: Verify JSON contains panOffset and zoomLevel properties
 - **Export Issues**: Check browser console for export errors and ensure all data is valid
+- **Selection Not Working**: Ensure you're clicking on the bubble content area, not the border
+- **Rectangle Selection Issues**: Make sure to hold Alt key while dragging to create the selection rectangle
+- **Multi-Selection Problems**: Verify Ctrl/Cmd key is held while clicking multiple bubbles

 ### **Browser Compatibility**
 - **Modern Browsers**: Chrome, Firefox, Safari, Edge (latest versions)